Auction Glossary: A to Z

 Auction Fever - As a result of the excitement of the auction participants bid over a pre-selected bidding limit.

-Buyer’s Premium - Refers to an additional percentage charge on the hammer price (winning bid at auction) of the lot that must be paid by the winning bidder.
+Buyer’s Fee - An additional fee charge on the hammer price (winning bid at auction) of the lot that must be paid by the winning bidder.
+This can sometimes be a fixed fee or a percentage and is also known as 'Buyer's premium'.

 Cataloguing - The factual information about a lot offered for sale, such as the name of the artist or maker, a detailed description of the object, the year of its creation.

 Digital Paddle - An auction paddle that is downloaded to your mobile device so you can bid in an auction.
-We can proudly say that The Auction Collective created the first of these.

 Hammer Price - The price realised by an item sold at auction.